tsitsimis/lazy-stack/README.md

 ![](docs/logos/logo.png)

-Automatically create SQL tables and REST routes for your tables just by defining data dictionaries
+Automatically create SQL tables and CRUD REST routes for your tables just by defining data dictionaries

 # Motivation
-Defining data dictionaries (or data quality tests), table schemas and API response models and routes for consuming these tables involves a lot of repetitive and overlapping definitions.
+Defining data dictionaries (or data quality tests), table schemas, API response models and routes for consuming these tables involves a lot of repetitive and overlapping definitions.
 For example let's say we have an **employees** table:

 **Data dictionary**
+First, we need to define the high-level business definition of what it should contain.

 <table>
 <th>Column Name</th>